 Regarding the humanitarian crisis in Gaza, IOCC has demonstrated its capacity to mobilize quickly and efficiently in response to emergencies during and after conflict.
-Since 2009, IOCC has implemented emergency relief projects in Gaza, providing water, hot meals, food items, hygiene kits, and other nonfood items to over 30,000 families, including two rounds of monthly food vouchers in 2021 for 930 families whose homes were damaged during multiple conflicts.
-In response to the COVID-19 pandemic, IOCC assisted four schools in the West Bank and Jerusalem by providing computers and IT equipment to support remote learning, and single-seat desks to support social distancing in classrooms.
+Since 2009, IOCC has implemented multiple emergency relief projects in Gaza-providing water, hot meals, food items, hygiene kits, and nonfood items, as well as emergency psychological support to over 45,000 families.
+In 2024-2025, IOCC distributed more than 100 rounds of hot meals to over 2000 vulnerable families taking refuge at displacement camps due to the ongoing conflict in Gaza.